tduyng/tduyng.github.io/content/blog/2025-11-29-neovim-formatter-conform/index.md

 img = "/img/dashboard.webp"
 +++

-This is part 7 of my Neovim series.
 Today we setup code formatter.
 Format on save.

 Code formatters keep your code clean.
 No arguing about spaces vs tabs.
 No manual indentation.
 Save the file, it formats.